- UK organization proposes splitting the working week into two three-day shifts.

 As schools and workplaces begin to reopen around the globe, it is becoming increasingly clear that the world into which we are emerging will be very different to the one we left – and many of the changes could be here to stay.

-This ‘new normal’ is based on a new understanding of - and a new approach to - safety.
-As a deep recession looms and the education of more than 1 billion children worldwide remains on hold, a new kind of balance must be struck between restarting economies and preventing the transmission of a highly infectious deadly virus.
+This ‘new normal’ is based on an updated conceptualisation of personal safety.
+As a deep recession looms and the education of more than 1 billion children worldwide remains on hold, a new kind of balance must be struck between restarting economies and preventing the transmission of a highly infectious and deadly virus.